SondreSylte/Automatic-Robot-Maintenance/svar.md

 One problem with this method is that by removing a robot from the list, it results in a "hole" in the list.

+In order to make assignRobots faster, it could have been a solution to use LinkedList instead of List (ArrayList worst case) for available robots, and then remove the robots by index.
+If I had an iterator at the location that I want to remove, then the remove function would have constant time, O(1).
+The runtime would then be improved from O(k*n*log m) to O(k*log m).

 ## Task 2 - ClosestStrategy